zachvalenta/flask-skeleton/README.md

 # what is this?

-Skeleton for Flask demo CRUD apps
+Skeleton for Flask CRUD apps; similar to [another project](https://github.com/zachvalenta/flask-CRUD) I have but w/out pagination and search.

 # how to use?